tiago1820/pokemon-pi/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the MIT LICENSE - see the [LICENSE](/LICENSE) file for details.

  If you find this project helpful or interesting, please give it a ⭐️.